The Informed Investor

 Flight to Passive

 Over the past several years, the media has played up the benefits of passive investing.
-Passive investing is a term for simply trying to match the performance of the overall market instead of trying to beat the market.
+Passive investing is a term for simply trying to match the overall market’s performance instead of trying to beat the market.
 With passive investing, instead of trying to pick the winners in an index like the S&P 500, you essentially buy the whole index.

 Initially, mutual funds were the instrument of choice for passive investing.
 But mutual funds are not as easy to trade as stocks.
 You don’t have full price control since the price doesn’t trade freely during market hours.
 Instead, the price is fixed once per day at market close and that is the price you pay to buy or sell that day.